jakewdr/effectual/README.md

 ### With bundling

-To bundle the project run
+To bundle the source files and run the output

     task dist